cod3nym/detection-rules/tutorials/snippts_and_tricks.md

 ```
 ## Avoid modules when possible
 > [!TIP]
 > Modules add convenience at the cost of performance, so I tend to avoid them when possible.
-For example instead of using `dotnet.is_dotnet` we can just search for some managed imports we expect our malware to have or common strings of a .NET binary like `mscorlib`, `System.Private.Corlib` etc.
+For example instead of using `dotnet.is_dotnet` we can just search for some managed imports we expect our sample to have or common strings of a .NET binary like `mscorlib`, `System.Private.Corlib` etc.

 ```
    strings: